Wire Mesh Cage Features

-It’s a physical barrier guard to separate people from security or safety risks.
-Wire mesh partitions are constructed of steel mesh to allow for unobstructed views and circulation of light, air, and fire suppression systems while still maintaining its structural purpose.
+Wire mesh security cages create a physical barrier guard to separate people from security or safety risks.
+Wire mesh cage partitions are constructed of steel mesh to allow for unobstructed views and circulation of light, air, and fire suppression systems while still maintaining its structural purpose.

-BeastWire Mesh Partitions are flexibly designed so that standard components can be used in much more:
+BeastWire Wire Mesh Partitions are flexibly designed so that standard components can be used in much more:

 - Barrier guards compliant for safeguarding from robotics, machinery, conveyors, and vertical lift enclosures.

 - Security cages to lock up valuable tools, inventory, files, supplies, merchandise and utilities/meters in industrial, office, and retail applications.